MESSAGE FROM ADMINISTRATION

 In order for students of Villanova Junior High to reach their full potential as contributing members of society, it is first important that they become contributing members in their classes.
 Every student has the desire and ability to be a successful learner.
 In order to bring about this success, each teacher has the responsibility to develop an appropriate learning climate and teacher expectations and regulations will be explained to students as classes meet.

 Students also have a responsibility if they are to become successful learners and contributing members of society.
-Students must bring ALL required materials to each class including texts, paper, pens or pencils.
+Students must bring ALL required materials to each class including texts, paper, pencils or pens.
 Teachers will contact home if a student comes to class unprepared.
 If consultation with the parent and teacher does not correct the inappropriate choice, school disciplinary actions may be necessary.

 STUDENT CODE OF CONDUCT (TOP)